 How much can I earn as a legal proofreader?
 Proofreaders can earn quite good money.
 According to Indeed.com, proofreaders in the U.S. make an average of $18.51 per hour.
 You can actually make quite a bit more than this.
 I made at least twice that much when I did a bit of freelance proofreading work several years ago.
 For more details about how much you can earn, the founder of the popular online proofreading course Proofread Anywhere lays out in this article exactly how much she earned as a proofreader in one year.

 How can I become a legal proofreader?
 Legal proofreading is more involved and difficult than many people think it will be, and you really should have training before offering your services as a legal proofreader.
-You can take a class to learn how to read court transcripts for court reporters, or if you’re interested in more general proofreading, there are online courses for other types of proofreading as well.
+You can take a class to learn how to read court transcripts for court reporters, or if you’re interested in more general proofreading, there are online courses for general proofreading as well.

 Where can I find work as a legal proofreader?
 You’ll probably find that most of the work at home for legal proofreaders is proofreading transcripts for court reporters.
 There are Facebook groups where proofreaders can connect with court reporters, and you can also contact various court reporting firms to offer your services as a legal proofreader.
 You can also look on sites like Glassdoor and Fiverr.